thetillhoff/temingo/README.md

 Take all `*.metatemplate*` files and use them as template in all of the sibling subfolders that contain a `meta.yaml` file.
 The object in those files are passed for each rendering.

 ### Content markdown
-If a template path (either as sibling or as child for the metatemplates) contains a `content.md` it is converted to html and made available as `.content` during the templating.
+- [x] If a template path (either as sibling or as child for the metatemplates) contains a `content.md` it is converted to html and made available as `.content` during the templating.
+- [ ] Variables can be used in markdown, too.
+(Not sure if this makes sense yet)

 ### Supports configuration file
 Read configuration from a `~/.temingo.yaml` file and a `./.temingo.yaml` file.

-TODO verify
+verify config file support

 ### Watch-mode
 - [x] add --watch / -w flag for watching for file changes in the source folder
 - [ ] partial/conditional rerender for only the changed files -> also only those changes will be printed in the logs fileWatcher/Render should check if the renderedTemplate is actually different from the existing file (in output/) -> hash if the files exist, check rendered stuff only writeFile when an actual change occured -> take double care of files that are created newly / deleted
+- [ ] don't delete & copy when a static file hasn't changed.
+Maintains the necessary hashtable/s for static files in memory.
+- [ ] if output folder isn't empty, generate hashlist during first build
+- [ ] don't delete & recreate rendered files when its contents haven't changed

 ### Integrated simple webserver
 - [x] add --serve / -s flag for running a simple integrated webserver directly on the output folder.